tardate/LittleArduinoProjects/README.md

-# 318 Little Electronics and Arduino Projects
+# 319 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Bistable](./Electronics101/555Timer/Bistable) - using the 555 timer as a bistable latch and button debouncer.
+> Latest addition:sparkles: [DigitalLogicClock](./Electronics101/555Timer/DigitalLogicClock) - build a flexible, low-frequency digital logic clock module.

-Using the 555 timer as a bistable latch (debouncer).

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like